xbach/docs/trezor-apps/telebit.rst

 .. image:: images/telebit08.png
 .. image:: images/telebit09.png

-To **receive funds from Telebit to TREZOR** select the receiving account and then select Move funds to TREZOR**.
+To **receive funds from Telebit to TREZOR** select the account to receive and then select Move funds to Trezor.
 Enter the amount and confirm the transaction.

 .. image:: images/telebit10.png